PeoplePlusAI/sunva/README.md

 ## Volunteer & contribute

-If you are interested in volunteering for this project, please refer to [this link](https://peopleplus.ai/volunteer) for more information.
+If you are interested in volunteering with us for SUNVA or other projects that excites you, please go through the [people+ai projects](https://pplus.ai/projects) and fill the volunteer form!

 If you would like to contribute to the codebase, please refer to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more information.
 We appreciate your contributions!